Keyword Clustering: The Ultimate Guide to SEO Success

 Keyword grouping accuracy (ranges from 1 to 9) indicates the minimum number of matching URLs for the queries.
 For example, if you set it to 3, phrases will be grouped together only if they have 3 identical URLs in the search results.
 The higher the accuracy is, the fewer matches there will be and the fewer terms will be included in each keyword cluster.

 Let’s pass the same set of keywords through different accuracy settings and compare the results.
-We’ve taken 212 queries on the topic of photo editing software and clustered them using the soft method with the maximum (9) and minimum (1) level of accuracy.
+We’ve taken 200 queries on the topic of exercising and clustered them using the soft method with the maximum (9) and minimum (1) level of accuracy.

 High-accuracy grouping gives us more specific categories to work with and also leaves a lot of phrases ungrouped:

-We get the idea of different searchers’ needs with such settings: we can see that people are looking for photo editors for different operating systems, for online and offline mode of operation, and so on.
+We get the idea of different searchers’ needs with such settings: we can see that people are looking for different types of workouts, gym outfits for both men and women, nutrition-related tips, and so on.

-However, many clusters separated by the tool can be logically grouped together: ‘best photo edit software’ is semantically no different from ‘best software photo editing.’
+However, many clusters separated by the tool can be logically grouped together: ‘mens gym clothing’ is semantically no different from ‘workout outfit for men.’
 So, we need to work on such keywords manually, as well as on the ungrouped ones.

-By contrast, low-accuracy keyword clustering leaves us with broader clusters which doesn’t help much in categorizing different intents:
+By contrast, low-accuracy keyword clustering leaves us with broader clusters:

 With such settings, you will probably need to manually regroup most of the keywords, matching their meanings.
 It’s generally a good idea to implement both automated and manual grouping techniques.